 This is backed up by the CGA’s Drinks Premiumisation Report 2020, which demonstrated that premium craft beer sales were up 22.8% over the last two years.
 It also pointed towards the fact that the premiumisation trend is driving new product launches in beer – with almost half (47%) of the new launches in the category being craft beer, and another fifth (22%) being premium beers such as world lagers.

-It’s clear from research such as this that publicans and bar owners need to take on board the trend for premium beers when assessing their range before re-opening.
+It’s clear from research such as this that publicans and bar owners need to take on board the trend for premium beers when assessing their range.
 And, if premium beers are on the menu, then looking after the beer and ensuring a perfect pint every time is critical – in fact, according to SIBA’s British Craft Beer Report 2020, a staggering 94% of ale drinkers say the most important factor in choosing a pub is beer quality.

 Here are six elements to consider when storing and serving beautiful beer: